alyshakt/web-ui-test-framework-py/ASSIGNMENT.md

 2. In that section, we want to make sure that we say "We do not prescribe any controlled substances"
 3. There should be a FAQ that describes that cancelation within 24 hours of the appointment or a no-show results in a
    $25 fee.

+I should see screenshots and logging output in your test results.